Updated as of June 2018.

 - To care for sick or injured immediate family members

 Keep in mind that the FMLA requires you to provide unpaid leave.
 Like, without pay.
-As an employer, you have the opportunity to go above and beyond with your leave benefits, and therefore you can offer people paid time off for many of the types of leave packed into the Act.
 Sadly, a lot of employees don’t take the time off because they can’t afford to say goodbye to their paychecks for such a wide window of time.
 That’s why the majority of employers provide some sort of paid time off in addition to the flat amount of time that the FMLA mandates.

-There’s a strong chance it could.
-The Act applies to your company if you’ve had 50 or more employees on staff for at least 20 workweeks this year or last.
-Not really you?
+The Act applies to companies that have had 50 or more employees on staff for at least 20 workweeks this year or last.
 Companies with less than 50 people on their team aren’t covered by the FMLA rules.
-Use this golden rule to guide you:

 - All your part-time, full-time, seasonal, and temporary employees